-was completely destroyed by Hurricane Katrina, in 2006.
-NHPF undertook new construction, rebuilding on the former site, and making it possible for residents to return home to safe, attractive, and affordable homes.
+All of Walnut Squares 209 housing units were completely destroyed when Hurricane Katrina devastated New Orleans in 2006.
+Rebuilding on the original site, NHPF undertook new construction, making it possible for residents to return to safe, attractive, and affordable homes.

-The Walnut Square property includes an on-site community center that provides residents a business office, full fitness center, computer lab, and an array of education, health, civic education, and financial literacy programs.
+The Walnut Square property includes an on-site community center providing residents the use of its business office, fitness center, computer lab, and an array of educational, health, and financial literacy programs.
 All residents, from children through seniors, are part of an active, welcoming community committed to healthy lifestyles, personal development, and civic participation.

 Secured financing and funding for this project included: